 Nausea Treatment

-Based on your French Bulldogs age, medical background, physical assessment and your dog’s unique conditions, your vet can choose to perform a wide variety of diagnostic tasks.
+Based on your French Bulldogs’ age, medical background, physical assessment, and your dog’s unique conditions, your vet can choose to perform a wide variety of diagnostic tasks.

-Distemper
+The Have Distemper

-There really is no proven treatment for distemper, and young dogs which have not been vaccinated and elderly unimmunized dogs are more vulnerable to disease.
+There is no proven treatment for distemper, and young dogs which have not been vaccinated and elderly unimmunized dogs are more vulnerable to disease.

 Symptoms Of Distemper

-Legs and body shaking | Fever |
+Legs and body shaking. | Fever |

 Clear nasal discharge | Anorexia |